-One of the key benefits of the institutionalisation of centralised agreements since the mid-8os has been the opportunity for longer-term policy formulation.
+One of the key benefits of the institutionalisation of centralised agreements since the mid-80s has been the opportunity for longer-term policy formulation.
 This policy concertation has seen a focus on economic and social policy making through the involvement of government, employers, trade unions and consultative fora.
 There are three main consultative bodies: the National Economic and Social Council (NESC), the National Economic and Social Forum (NESF) and the National Centre for Partnership and Performance (NCPP).
 There is a tradition of such bodies dating back to the 1960s, which can be regarded as part of a social corporatist structure.
-They aim at integrating economic and social Development Office (NESDO).
+They aim at integrating economic and social objectives.
+These operate under the umbrella of the National Economic Social Development Office (NESDO).
 NESDO exists to provide administrative support to the three bodies and to facilitate and promote complementary programmes of research, analysis and discussion.